 Allow Multiple Attendees to Share Their Screen

 Attendees Sharing Their Screen

-To allow attendees to share their screen, you would need to stop your screen share by clicking Stop Share on the floating taskbar.
-This will then allow an attendee to click the Share Screen button on their Zoom client to share their screen.
+If you have One participant can share at a time enabled then to allow attendees to share their screen, the person currently sharing their screen would need to stop before someone else can share.
+They can do this by clicking Stop Share on the floating taskbar.
+This will then allow another attendee to click the Share Screen button on their Zoom client to share their screen.

 Managing Attendees (Participants)

 You can manage your attendees by clicking Manage Participants in the Zoom taskbar.
 A sidebar with your attendees should appear and you can mute/unmute or click More for more options.
 We would not recommend making anyone a Host as they would be in full control over the meeting.

 If your record your meeting, they will be processed after the meeting has ended and then be available on the Zoom website.
 You will need to then post or email the link to the recording to those who request or need them.
 Recordings usually will take less than a day to process.
 After they are processed, you will receive an email like the one below.
 The link that you would share would be the second link labeled Share recording with viewers.